Jinhu-Wang/TreeSeparation/README.md

 This module implements a lightweight and easy-to-use **water-shed** method for individual tree delineation from 3D point cloud data using pure C/C++.

 ## Inupt
- The input of this module are **TREE Points** only, as illustrated be the figures below.
+ The input of this module are **TREE Points** only, as illustrated by the figures below.

 ![test-02](test-02.png)